AlaNekTak/AlaNekTak.github.io/_pages/about.md

 For more info
 ------
-More info about configuring academicpages can be found at [ICT](https://ict.usc.edu/research/labs-groups/affective-computing/).
+More info can be found at [ICT](https://ict.usc.edu/research/labs-groups/affective-computing/).